Don’t Apologise for your Views and Values

 - Getting involved in trying to find lost pets.

-Don’t Apologise for Your Beliefs
+Don’t Shout About Your Beliefs

 Aussie writer Andrew Matthews once asked his father (when he was a child) why people on TV were punching each other at a demo.
 His father replied ‘Because they want peace!’